Now that things are heating up in college basketball, we will be updating our Bubble Watch a few times each week.

 Missouri had a great chance to pick up a season sweep of the Jayhawks, but failed to get the job done.
 Still, the Tigers are in great shape and can pick up a number one seed in the NCAA Tournament with a strong showing in the conference tournament.
 Back-to-back losses to the Kansas schools during the week hurts the Tigers number one seed chances, including a season sweep by Kansas State.
 The Tigers have games remaining against Iowa State and at Texas Tech.

-Baylor pounded Texas Tech Monday night, winning by 29 points in the Bears’ home finale.
+Baylor picked up wins over Texas and Oklahoma during the week, keeping pace with Iowa State.
 The Bears are in good shape, with wins over Brigham Young, Saint Mary’s, West Virginia, Mississippi State, Kansas State, and Iowa State.
 The Bears are likely a protected seed in the NCAA Tournament at this point, but could fall below that line with a poor showing in the conference tournament.
-Baylor’s last game is against Iowa State, at Hilton Coliseum, on Saturday.
+Baylor’s remaining schedule is against Texas Tech and at Iowa State.

 Top 50 RPI: 3-4